samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 - `numHistoryShards` - *required* - the number of history shards to create when initializing the cluster.
   - **Warning**: This value is immutable and will be ignored after the first run.
 Please ensure you set this value appropriately high enough to scale with the worst case peak load for this cluster.
-- `defaultStore` - *required* - the name of the DataStore definition that should be used by the Temporal server
+- `defaultStore` - *required* - the name of the data store definition that should be used by the Temporal server.
-- `visiblityStore` - *required* - the name of the DataStore definition that should be used by the Temporal visibility server
+- `visiblityStore` - *required* - the name of the data store definition that should be used by the Temporal visibility server.
-- `datastores` - *required* - contains named DataStore definitions to be referenced.
+- `datastores` - *required* - contains named data store definitions to be referenced.
-  - Each definition is defined with a heading declaring a name (ie: `default:` and `visibility:` above), which contains a DataStore definition.
+  - Each definition is defined with a heading declaring a name (ie: `default:` and `visibility:` above), which contains a data store definition.
-  - DataStore definions must be either `cassandra` or `sql`.
+  - data store definions must be either `cassandra` or `sql`.

-A `cassandra` datastore definition can contain the following values:
+A `cassandra` data store definition can contain the following values:

-- `hosts` - *required* - a csv of cassandra endpoints
+- `hosts` - *required* - a csv of Cassandra endpoints.
-- `port` - default: 9042 - cassandra port used for connection by gocql client
+- `port` - default: 9042 - Cassandra port used for connection by `gocql` client.
-- `user` - cassandra user used for authentication by gocql client
+- `user` - Cassandra user used for authentication by `gocql` client.
-- `password` - cassandra password used for authentication by gocql client
+- `password` - Cassandra password used for authentication by `gocql` client.
-- `keyspace` - *required* -  the cassandra keyspace
+- `keyspace` - *required* -  the Cassandra keyspace.
-- `datacenter` - the data center filter arg for cassandra
+- `datacenter` - the data center filter arg for Cassandra.
-- `maxConns` - the max number of connections to this datastore for a single TLS configuration
+- `maxConns` - the max number of connections to this data store for a single TLS configuration.
--  `tls` - See TLS below
+- `tls` - See TLS below.

-A `sql` datastore definition can contain the following values:
+A `sql` data store definition can contain the following values:

-- `user` - user used for authentication
+- `user` - user used for authentication.
-- `password` - password used for authentication
+- `password` - password used for authentication.
-- `pluginName` - *required* - SQL database type
+- `pluginName` - *required* - SQL database type.
-  - *Valid values*: `mysql` or `postgres`
+  - *Valid values*: `mysql` or `postgres`.
-- `databaseName` - *required* - the name of SQL database to connect to
+- `databaseName` - *required* - the name of SQL database to connect to.
-- `connectAddr` - *required* - the remote addr of the database
+- `connectAddr` - *required* - the remote addr of the database.
 - `connectProtocol` - *required* - the protocol that goes with the `connectAddr`
   - *Valid values*: `tcp` or `unix`
-- `connectAttributes` - a map of key-value attributes to be sent as part of connect data_source_name url
+- `connectAttributes` - a map of key-value attributes to be sent as part of connect `data_source_name` url.
-- `maxConns` - the max number of connections to this datastore
+- `maxConns` - the max number of connections to this data store.
-- `maxIdleConns` - the max number of idle connections to this datastore
+- `maxIdleConns` - the max number of idle connections to this data store
-- `maxConnLifetime` - is the maximum time a connection can be alive
+- `maxConnLifetime` - is the maximum time a connection can be alive.
-- `maxConnLifetime time.Duration `yaml:"maxConnLifetime"`
-- `numShards` - number of storage shards to use for tables in a sharded sql database. (*Default:* 1)
+- `numShards` - number of storage shards to use for tables in a sharded sql database (*Default:* 1).
-- `tls` - See below
+- `tls` - See below.

 `tls` sections may contain:
-- `enabled` - *boolean*
+- `enabled` - *boolean*.
-- `serverName` - name of the server hosting the datastore
+- `serverName` - name of the server hosting the data store.
-- `certFile` - path to the cert file
+- `certFile` - path to the cert file.
-- `keyFile` - path to the key file
+- `keyFile` - path to the key file.
-- `caFile` - path to the ca file
+- `caFile` - path to the ca file.
-- `enableHostVerification` - *boolean* - True to verify the hostname and server cert (like a wildcard for cass cluster).
-This option is basically the inverse of InSecureSkipVerify.
-See InSecureSkipVerify in http://golang.org/pkg/crypto/tls/ for more info
+- `enableHostVerification` - *boolean* - `true` to verify the hostname and server cert (like a wildcard for Cassandra cluster).
+This option is basically the inverse of `InSecureSkipVerify`.
+See `InSecureSkipVerify` in http://golang.org/pkg/crypto/tls/ for more info.

-Note: CertPath and KeyPath are optional depending on server config, but both fields must be omitted to avoid using a client certificate
+Note: `certFile` and `keyFile` are optional depending on server config, but both fields must be omitted to avoid using a client certificate.

 ## log
 The `log` section is optional and contains the following possible values:

-- `stdout` - *boolean* - true if the output needs to goto standard out
+- `stdout` - *boolean* - `true` if the output needs to go to standard out.
-- `level` - sets the logging level
+- `level` - sets the logging level.
-    - *Valid values* - debug, info, warn, error or fatal
+    - *Valid values* - debug, info, warn, error or fatal.
-- `outputFile` - path to output log file
+- `outputFile` - path to output log file.

 ## clusterMetadata

 `clusterMetadata` contains all cluster definitions, including those which participate in cross DC.

-An example clusterMetadata section:
+An example `clusterMetadata` section:
 ```yaml
 clusterMetadata:
     enableGlobalDomain: false